Brokerage Account vs. Mutual Fund

 Taxation

-While the similarities of taxation are slightly different between mutual funds and brokerage accounts, there are some significant similarities to know about.
-First, any dividends and interest are taxed like regular income.
+While taxation is slightly different between mutual funds and brokerage accounts, there are some significant similarities to know.
+First, dividends and interest are taxed like regular income.
 Additionally, capital gains are taxed as well.

 Flexibility and Diversification

 Both mutual funds and brokerage accounts can offer broad diversification, meaning an investor can hold multiple types of securities in each investment approach.
-However, the diversification range is decided by the investor.
+However, the investor decides on the diversification range.
 A brokerage account provides investors the option to have various types of securities.
 Still, it is up to him/them to diversify or not through multiple investment goals or asset types.
-Meanwhile, mutual funds have the option of being narrow or greatly diversified.
-Therefore, investors have the option of investing within a single mutual fund or several.
+Meanwhile, mutual funds can be narrowed or greatly diversified.
+Therefore, investors can invest within a single mutual fund or several.

 Professional Management

-When a brokerage account is bought from a full-service style brokerage firm, there is typically an option to have the account(s) managed by a professional.
-Therefore, allowing an advisor to make recommendations or a broker to buy/sell the securities on the investor’s behalf.
+When a brokerage account is bought from a full-service brokerage firm, there is typically an option to have the account(s) managed by a professional.
+This allows an advisor to make recommendations or a broker to buy/sell the securities on the investor’s behalf.
 A mutual fund can be managed professionally, but some are passively managed, including index funds.

 Difference between the mutual fund and brokerage account